openid/openid4vp_ble/main.md

 Both wallet and the Verifier MUST remove all the information about the session after its termination.

-## Ensuring the Wallet is Connected to teh correct Verifier
+## Ensuring the Wallet is Connected to the correct Verifier

 To ensure that the Wallet is connected to the correct Verifier.
 The Wallet may verify the Ident characteristic as described in Clause 8.3.3.1.4.
 The Ident characteristic value MUST be calculated using the following procedure: